$267,550Average Value$179Average Price per Sq Ft7Homes For Sale

 Dormont Park hosts the annual Dormont Day celebration

 Dormont’s Row House Hollywood Theater was built in the 1920s with a balcony and a single screen.
 Today, residents often head to the historic venue for screenings of new films and regular showings of The Rocky Horror Picture Show.
 Dormont Public Library is another popular local destination.
 On Saturdays, the library hosts origami classes, story times and family activity days.
-Large-scale events in the borough include Dormont Day, the community’s annual July 4th celebration.
+Large-scale events in the neighborhood include Dormont Day, the community’s annual July 4th celebration.
 Residents congregate at Dormont Park to snack on festival food, win grab-bag prizes, play games and listen to live music.
 The event culminates with a fireworks display at night.
-The community also hosts an annual street and music festival in the fall, where bands come out to serenade the town.
+The neighborhood also hosts an annual street and music festival in the fall, where bands come out to serenade the town.

 View classic films at the Hollywood Theater in Domont, a throw back venue for sure.